 Yes, the podcast is live!
-Listen to my life story as told in my unpublished book, Memoir of a Living Doll, for which I achieved finalist status for the Oregon Christian Writers Cascade award in 2018.
+Listen to my life story as told in my unpublished book, Memoir of a Living Doll, for which I placed as a finalist for the Oregon Christian Writers Cascade award.

 That’s why I shared part of my story in this interview.